 Participants will learn and develop practical skills in advocacy and in debating.
 Using the articles of the UN Convention on the Rights of the Child, young people will be at the forefront of demanding their own human rights are respected and protected.

-The submission must address the following:
+The submission must address the following question:

 - Why is your topic a children’s human rights issue?